Moxibustion

 This study will provide evidence for whether moxibustion therapy is beneficial to the treatment of human diarrhea-predominant irritable bowel syndrome.

-Study Protocol Diarrhoea Irritable Bowel SyndromeEfficacy and safety of acupuncture and moxibustion combined with the external application of traditional Chinese medicine in the treatment of primary liver cancer
+Study Protocol Irritable Bowel SyndromeEfficacy and safety of acupuncture and moxibustion combined with the external application of traditional Chinese medicine in the treatment of primary liver cancer

 2021 Oct 29 Medicine Wang S, Xiong Z, Liu Y, Leng Y, Deng H, Shen D, et al.